wp-plugins/recent-facebook-posts/readme.txt

 * Added: option to open link to Facebook Page in a new window.

 = 1.1 =
-* Added: Shortcode to show a list of recent facebook updates in your posts: '[recent-facebook-posts]'
+* Added: Shortcode to show a list of recent facebook updates in your posts: '[recent_facebook_posts]'

 = 1.0.5 =
 * Added: More user-friendly error message when cURL is not enabled on your server.